GW band structure of monolayer MoS2 using the SternheimerGW method and effect of dielectric environment

 One interesting result of our calculations is that the screening of the substrate changes the character of the \gap{}.
 As mentioned above, \GWnot{} predicts an indirect \gap{} for the free-standing MoS$_2$ monolayer at the experimental lattice parameter (3.16~\AA).
-The substrate-induced renormalization induces a direct \gap{}, both in the case of SiO$_2$ and h-BN screening.
-Fig.~\ref{fig:gw_dft_bands}{b} illustrates this change in between the free-standing monolayer and a monolayer in the presence of dielectric screening from an SiO$_2$ substrate.
+When we employ a model dielectric screening with the dielectric constants of SiO$_2$ or h-BN, we find a direct \gap{}.
+Figure.~\ref{fig:gw_dft_bands}{b} illustrates this change in between the free-standing monolayer and a monolayer in the presence of model dielectric screening corresponding to an SiO$_2$ substrate.
 In the presence of substrate screening, the CBM at the midpoint, Q, of the high-symmetry $\Gamma$--{K} path (see Fig.~\ref{fig:gw_dft_bands}) raises above the CBM at the {K} point as compared to the unscreened case.
 Introducing the energy difference $\Delta$ = CBM$_{\rm K}$ - CBM$_{Q}$, we find $\Delta_{\rm FS} = 98~\text{meV}$, $\Delta_{\rm hBN} = -57~\text{meV}$, and $\Delta_{\rm SiO_2} = -94~\text{meV}$ using the FF method.
 In the PPA calculations these differences are less pronounced: $\Delta_{\rm FS} = 65~\text{meV}$, $\Delta_{\rm hBN} = -15~\text{meV}$, and $\Delta_{\rm SiO_2} = -60~\text{meV}$.
-This indicates that the screening-induced renormalization is more significant at the {K} point, and especially so when using FF integration.
+This result indicates that the screening-induced renormalization is more significant at the {K} point, and especially so when using FF integration.
 Unlike the CBM, the maximum of the valence band remains at the {K} point irrespective of substrate screening.
-The energy difference $\Delta^{\rm VBM}$ between the VBMs at the {K} and $\Gamma$ point are 0.23~eV, 0.19~eV and 0.17~eV for the FS, the h-BN-screened, and the SiO$_2$-screened monolayer, respectively.
+The energy difference $\Delta^{\rm VBM}$ between the VBMs at the {K} and $\Gamma$ point are 0.23~eV, 0.19~eV and 0.17~eV for the unscreened, the h-BN-screened, and the SiO$_2$-screened monolayer, respectively.
 Again the PPA yields smaller differences, in the range of 20--30~meV.
-It should be noted that self-consistent GW calculations are necessary for predicting a direct band gap\cite{Cheiw2012,Shi2013} as observed in photoluminescence measurements.\cite{Mak2010,Lin2014}
+It should be noted that to predict a direct band gap at the \GWnot{} level, a full geometry relaxation (lattice parameters and atomic positions) is needed.
+Furthermore, self-consistent GW calculations also lead to direct band gap in the MoS$_2$ monolayer\cite{Cheiw2012,Shi2013} as observed in photoluminescence measurements.\cite{Mak2010,Lin2014}

-Overall, the present results show that the dielectric environment alters qualitatively and quantitatively the \gap{} of monolayer MoS$_2$.
-It is natural to expect the same behavior for other monolayer TMDs.